rpavoor3/RaspberryPi_Incubator/README.md

 3. Change "gpiopin=4" to "gpiopin=20"
 4. Save changes and close file
 5. Reboot Pi.
+NOTE: These pin numbers will likely change with PCB revision
 ## Start-Up
 To help with auto-running the GUI do the follwing once terminal is open on the pi:
 1. Type "sudo nano /etc/rc.local" to edit the local file.